ark-sys/scalehub/README.md

 [Grid5000 VPN setup guide](https://www.grid5000.fr/w/VPN)

 :exclamation: The VPN files, such as **.ovpn** **.key** and **.crt** must be extracted in `dockerfile/secrets` so that they can be mounted into the scalehub container.
+:exclamation: An ssh private key for grid500 must be created (see documentation [Grid5000 SSH setup guide](https://www.grid5000.fr/w/SSH#Generating_keys_for_use_with_Grid'5000)) and copied to `dockerfile/secrets`.
+Depending on how you name it, fix the secret filename field in `dockerfile/docker-compose.yaml`

 ## Installation